MicrosoftLearning/DP080-Querying-with-Transact-SQL/Instructions/Labs/LAB_02_Write-basic-SELECT-statements.md

 ![Picture 1](../media/Module1-Unit6-picture1.png)

 Select the icon for Azure Data Studio.
-The tool will open to a blank query window.
-If you get a message in the lower right corner asking ifyou want to enable **Preview features**, you can select either option.
+The tool will open to a Welcome screen.
+If you get a message in the lower right corner asking if you want to enable **Preview features**, you can select either option.

+From the **File** menu, select **New Query**.
+You should now see a blank query window.

 ## Execute simple queries
 The queries will use a sample database called _MyStore_.
 Although there are about a dozen user tables in this database, we’ll only be working with a couple of them in this exercise.
 We’ll be using the _Customers_ and the _OrderDetails_ tables.